return42/sphkerneldoc/linux_src_doc/include/media/media-device_h.rst

  - \ :c:type:`media_entity.hw_revision <media_entity>`\  is the hardware device revision in a
    driver-specific format.
 When possible the revision should be formatted with the \ :c:func:`KERNEL_VERSION`\  macro.

- - \ :c:type:`media_entity.driver_version <media_entity>`\  is formatted with the \ :c:func:`KERNEL_VERSION`\
-   macro.
-The version minor must be incremented when new features are added to the userspace API without breaking binary compatibility.
-The version major must be incremented when binary compatibility is broken.

 .. note::